 - 41. Despite the fact that the passage "within Germany, Denmark, France, Italy and The Netherlands" concerning the territorial scope stands in front of "or storing it for those purposes", it unambiguously follows from the reasoning in the statement of claim (cf. para.
-265) that the said territorial scope relates to all infringing acts mentioned in requests A.II and B.II.
+262) that the said territorial scope relates to all infringing acts mentioned in requests A.II and B.II.
 That reasoning is unchanged by the amendments to the requests made in the brief of 21 January 2025. - 42.
-As far as the Claimant crossed out "or importing" in request A.II. as amended by the brief of 21 January 2025, this amendment concerns the mere wording only, not the substantive content.
-The same applies as far as the Claimant changed the terms "client" and "clients and customers" respectively to "commercial clients and customers" in requests C.VIII.1 and .2 as amended
+With regard to the requests C.V. to VII. as amended by the brief of 21 January 2025, as far as the Claimant added to the reference to request A.II the auxiliary reference to the auxiliary request B.II, the amendment only concerns the mere wording, not the substantive content.
+Against the background of the reasoning in the statement of claim, it was unambiguously clear from the outset that the said requests under C should apply accordingly if the auxiliary request B becomes relevant.
+As far as the Claimant changed the terms "client" and "clients and customers" respectively to "commercial clients and customers" in requests C.VIII.1 and .2 as amended, there is no change to the content of the requests either.

-B. Admissibility
+B. ADMISSIBILITY

-43. The action is admissible as far as it is still part of the present proceedings.
+43. The action is inadmissible with regard to Turkey.
+Otherwise, the action is admissible as far as it is still part of the present proceedings.

-International jurisdiction of the UPC over Defendants in principal
+International jurisdiction of the UPC over Defendant in principal